Famous/engine/README.md

 If you are looking for an easy way to get a Famous application up and running, check out our [seed project][famous-engine-seed].
 This includes the FamousEngine, index.html file, preloaded CSS with friendly default values, and some boilerplate to get you started.

-### NPM
+### npm

-The Famous Engine is also available on NPM
+The Famous Engine is also available on npm.

 ```
 npm install famous